NotIndex

 • Tell yourself that it is okay to try new ways of being sexual.
 For example, you can use pillows to help with balance, or explore new positions and ways of being intimate.
 Be creative and have fun!

-• Try a relaxing massage as foreplay to lessen pain, spasms, and anxiety.
-Pick a time of day that you feel your best, such as in the morning or after a warm shower or bath to help set the mood.
+• Pick a time of day when you feel your best, such as in the morning or after a warm shower or bath to help set the mood.

 Having a satisfying sex life can lead to a better quality of life.
 If you want to talk to someone about intimacy, please contact your healthcare team or see the list of resources.

-It is important to know that when an amputation is due to problems with blood flow, such as with diabetes, that blood flow problems can also cause sexual problems such as erectile problems in men and less lubrication in women.
-Talk to your healthcare team about how to manage sexual problems related to problems with blood flow.
+It is important to know that when an amputation is due to problems with blood flow, such as with diabetes, that blood flow problems can also cause sexual problems, such as erectile and lubrication issues.
+These problems can also happen because of side effects from some of the medicines you are taking.

 Go to Top